Syn-Nine/four-emoji-concepts/README.md

 1. ☣️ 💻 🔃 👾 - space invaders, but time reversed like tenet

 1. 💀 🦈 🎪 ⚔️ - skull and shark have an adventure inside a carnival

+1. 🔆 🙊 🔶 🕰️ - Mayan themed diagonal tetris against the clock to disable boobie traps and collect treasure.